Joe Hockey: Opposition

-Abbott Government
+Abbott government

 The Coalition won government at the 2013 election, and Hockey was named Treasurer.

 In 2014, the "end of the age of entitlement" was used to justify the government refusing financial assistance to Holden in South Australia and SPC Ardmona in Victoria and explaining why they could not participate in Barnaby Joyce's proposal for a bail out of farmers.
 Hockey's approach has been described by sociology lecturer Verity Archer as being like former US President Richard Nixon's, "using claims of a budget emergency" to cut welfare.

 In April 2014, Hockey faced criticism for saying "the poorest people either don't have cars, or actually don't drive very far" when seeking an increase in the fuel excise tax.

 In May 2014, Fairfax media published a story stating that political donors to the North Sydney Forum were able to have "VIP" meetings with Hockey, under the title "Treasurer for Sale".

 Hockey delivered the 2014 budget on 13 May 2014.
 The austere budget faced widespread criticism and was overwhelmingly rejected by the Australian public as reflected in all opinion polls after its release.
-Michael Pascoe, writing for the Sydney Morning Herald, regards Hockey as being saddled with policies that were fiscally irresponsible, but designed to win support, giving as an example the scrapping of the price on carbon.
+Michael Pascoe, writing for The Sydney Morning Herald, regards Hockey as being saddled with policies that were fiscally irresponsible, but designed to win support, giving as an example the scrapping of the price on carbon.
 Hockey was considered by his colleagues to have made a poor case for the economic reforms in the 2014 budget.
 The Guardian writes that criticism of the budget as "unfair" harmed Hockey's public image.

 After the February 2015 Liberal party leadership spill motion, there were calls for Hockey to be replaced as Treasurer.

-In the leadup to the 2015 budget, Abbott stated that no matter how the budget was received, Hockey would continue as Treasurer.
+In the lead-up to the 2015 budget, Abbott stated that no matter how the budget was received, Hockey would continue as Treasurer.
 Hockey delivered the 2015 budget.
 This was considered a vast contrast to the 2014 budget.

 In June 2015, Hockey was criticised over his response to housing affordability issues, where he advised first home buyers to "get a good job that pays good money".

 In August 2015, Peter FitzSimons, chair of the Australian Republican Movement, announced that Joe Hockey would help lead a parliamentary friendship group aimed at a referendum on an Australian republic before 2020.
 This led to criticism of Hockey by members of the Coalition, who regarded the renewed push for a republic to be a distraction from the government's priorities.
 Later in August, a leak stated that two cabinet ministers were urging Abbott to reassign Hockey as treasurer.

 After Malcolm Turnbull ousted Abbott at the 2015 Liberal leadership spill, there was growing speculation that Turnbull would not retain Hockey as Treasurer in his new government, even though as mentioned above they are both members of the Liberal Party's moderate wing.
 Although Turnbull offered Hockey a different role in his government, Hockey declined and on 20 September 2015 announced his intention to leave Parliament.
 Hockey gave his final speech to parliament on 21 October 2015.